-Work From Home as a Virtual Assistant
+Work From Home as an Online Service Provider

 I spent FOUR years searching for ways to work from home… but I didn’t have any tech experience nor a degree in computer coding.
 All I knew is that the constraints of an office job were NOT for me.